 As there is room for improvement in the current situation, particularly with regard to gender diversity in its management bodies, Baloise is committed to promoting the advancement of women: In 2020, the Corporate Executive Committee decided that in future, women should account for one third of all annual promotions and appointments.
 By deciding to focus on women when considering employees for promotion, we are laying the foundations for greater balance in the workplace.
 Diverse teams come up with better solutions and create a more pleasant working environment, which has a positive effect on customer satisfaction and, in turn, results.
 The proportion of women is to be significantly increased in the upper management levels in the future.

 Further development at all levels

 Through the opportunity for continuous further development and interdisciplinary knowledge transfer, we create the best match between employees with modern skills and the needs of Baloise as a company.

-A sustainability network has been active since 2019, which consists of all Baloise departments that influence and are influenced by this topic within Baloise.
-This working group is equipped with the necessary professional expertise to develop the content for the topic of sustainability and to update it regularly; for example, the value creation model.
+A sustainability network has been active since 2019, which consists of all Baloise departments that influence and are influenced by the topic of sustainability within Baloise.
+This working group is equipped with the necessary professional expertise to develop the content for the topic of sustainability and to update it regularly; for example, the value-added model.
 The Group Strategy Board (GSB), which comprises the Corporate Executive Committee (CEC) and the CEOs of the national subsidiaries, decides on the implementation and application of the content.
 The Board of Directors is responsible for developing the sustainability approach, embedding it in the overall strategy and overseeing it.
 The described governance model was approved by the GSB and the Board of Directors in late 2019.